eficode-academy/kubernetes-katas/persistent-storage.md

 `WaitForFirstConsumer` will not create the actual volume object until it is used by a pod.

-> :bulb: The reason you might not want to not always create volumes as soon as `pvc` objects are
+> :bulb: The reason you might not want to always create volumes as soon as `pvc` objects are
 > created is to reduce costs, by not creating resources that are not used before they are attached
 > to a pod.

-Let's attach the PersistenVolumeClaim to our postgres pod!
+Let's attach the PersistentVolumeClaim to our postgres pod!

-### Consume the PersistentVolume using a PersistentVolumeClaim (pvc) and mounting the volume to a pod
+### Consume the PersistentVolume using a PersistentVolumeClaim (PVC) and mount the volume to a pod

 Open the postgres deployment manifest in your text editor `persistent-storage/start/postgres-deployment.yaml`.